PM Johnson goads opponents to call election as tempers flare over Brexit

 After one lawmaker Paula Sherriff told the House she had received death threats, with many echoing the prime minister’s own words, Johnson replied: “I have never heard so much humbug in my life”, sparking uproar on the opposition benches.

 Ahead of Johnson’s appearance before lawmakers, his attorney-general, Geoffrey Cox, described the British parliament as “dead”.
-In a defiant outburst he labeled the government’s opponents as cowards for refusing to call an election.
+In a defiant outburst he labelled the government’s opponents as cowards for refusing to call an election.

 Under questioning, he said the government would comply with the new law forcing the delay if no deal was struck.